Summer Research Grants

 Institutional Review Board (IRB) requirements

 For those proposed research projects involving human subjects, approval from the BC Institutional Review Board (IRB) is required.
-It is strongly recommended that applicants with human subjects-related proposed research begin the IRB approval process at the time of application for the summer reseach grant or before.
+It is strongly recommended that applicants with human subjects-related proposed research begin to engage the BC Research office about the IRB approval process at the time of application for the summer reseach grant or before.
+IRB Human Subjects review applications will need to be submitted by selected applicants to the BC Research office after funding decisions are made, so prior communication with the Research office about the content and methodology of your proposal will help facilitate this process.
 Approvals may take up to 60 business days per the Office of Research Protection's website (below).

 To find out more about the IRB's Human Subjects approval process, access this webpage by BC's Office for Research Protections.
 Note that an online ethics training, linked at the above website, is also required as part of the application.
 The BC Research office may also be contacted for questions regarding the process at firstname.lastname@example.org or at 617-552-4778.